TZstatsADS/fall2019-proj2--sec1-grp6/README.md

 	+ Wu, Wenyue
 	+ Zhuo, Na

-+ **Project summary**: The App is for "Restaurant Recommandation" based on food safety and specific needs of users.
-In that app, users could explore the food-safety landscape in New York City among different boroughs and get recommendation results according to their own cusine types and boroughs.
-The whole app contains three overview tabs: Comparation, Map Overview and Restuarant Lookup.
++ **Project summary**: The App is a tool to connect users to New York City restaurants' food safety inpsection results.
+In this app, users could explore the food-safety landscape among different boroughs, cuisines, and neighborhoods from various angles such as violations, scores, and grades.
+The whole app contains three overview tabs: Map Overview, Comparison and Restuarant Lookup.

+	+ Map Overview
+	The first part gives users a customizable heatmap with an overview of average inspection score based on selected filters.

 	+ Comparation
+	This part allows a more nuanced comparison between selections based on various filters.
 "Top vialotion" shows most-frequent violations of restaurants.
-"Inspection scores" and "Inspection grades" shows the breakdowns using two set of filters, which could let users know more about the overall violation distribution.
+"Inspection scores" and "Inspection grades" shows the breakdowns of scores and grades restaurants received at the most recent inspection.

-	+ Map Overview
-	The second part uses heatmap to give us an overview of average inspection score for every borough.

 	+ Restuarant Lookup
-	The final part "Restaurant Lookup" would recommand restaurants according to cusine type, borough and grades provided by customers.
-In sum, the app could be used to know about restaurants in New York City and help users find their favorite choices.
+	The final part "Restaurant Lookup" would allow users to lookup restaurants according to cusine type, borough and grades.
+Users can click on search results to identify their restaurants on the map and see further detailed information on the "Detail" tab.

-+ **Contribution statement**: ([default](doc/a_note_on_contributions.md)) All team members contributed equally in all stages of this project.
++ **Contribution statement**:All team members contributed to the completion of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.

 Data acquisition and manipulation: Everyone